 If you are planning to consume soursop in its raw form or as supplements available in the market, then you should talk to you doctor first.
 There are some benefits of eating this fruit as well as the supplements made using it.
 But, it is necessary to stay cautious of the side effects.
 This is especially true if you are suffering from any critical health issues or consuming high doses of certain medicines.

-It makes no sense to harm your body in the name of healthy eating!
-Stay safe and follow your doctor’s instructions to stay healthy!
+Stay safe and follow your doctor’s/nutritionist’s instructions to stay healthy!

 As with most fruits with potential applications in the healthcare and pharmaceutical industries, soursop has been tested for its toxicity.
 These toxicology report results will help you manage your indulgence in this fruit.
 However, it is important to keep in mind that these values were determined for soursop extracts and not the entire fruit.